nannal/Tortuga/README.md

 ## Docker Compose

-Initially run the docker compose file by cloning this repo and running
+Initially edit the docker compose file by cloning this repo using a find and replace to change domain.top to *domain.name*

+If you mess up here and actually update the file to say domain.name and not your chosen domain you really have fallen at the first hurdle and should be treated similar compassion shown to race horses.

+Then go into the Tortuga directory and run:

-    docker-compose do the thing
+    docker-compose up

 This will download, create volumes for, assign the appropriate ports and run the docker containers for